• Summary

 SPONSOR: Gunther

 TITLE OF BILL: An act to amend the public health law, in relation to requiring a personal use pharmaceutical disposal system be provided at the time of dispensing an opioid prescription PURPOSE: This legislation would require pharmacies to provide a personal use pharmaceutical disposal system at the time of dispensing an opioid prescription.
-SUMMARY OF SPECIFIC PROVISIONS: Section 1 amends the public health law by adding a new section, 3309-b, which does the following: 1.
-Requires pharmacies to include a personal use pharmaceutical disposal system with all opioid prescriptions 2.
-Requires county health departments to provide the personal use phar- maceutical disposal systems at no cost to the pharmacy.
-The systems must be provided to the county by either the manufacturer of each opioid at no cost to the county health department or acquired by the county health department through the use of funds made available from the opioid settlement fund.
-3. Allows a county health department to establish administrative proce- dures to implement the section A. Defines "personal use pharmaceutical disposal system"- and "ultimate user" Section 2 establishes an effective date of 180 days after the bill shall have become law.
+SUMMARY OF SPECIFIC PROVISIONS: Section 1 amends the public health law by adding a new section, 3309-c, which does the following: 1.
+Requires pharmacies to include a personal use pharmaceutical disposal system with all opioid prescriptions at no cost to ultimate user 2.
+Defines "personal use pharmaceutical disposal system" and "ultimate user" Section 2 establishes an effective date of 180 days after the bill shall have become law.
 JUSTIFICATION: More than 100,000 Americans died from drug overdoses between May 2020 and April 2021-the most ever recorded in a single year-according to the Centers for Disease Control and Prevention.
-The number of drug overdose deaths was up almost 30% from the 78,000 deaths in the prior year, and was nearly three time that of traffic accident deaths during the same period.
-According to the Center for Disease Control.
-(CDC), there have been three distinct waves of opioid overdose deaths.(1) The first wave began in the 1990s with the prescribing of opioids by doctors, and then an increase of these prescriptions since at least 1999.
+The number of drug overdose deaths was up almost 30% from the 78,000 deaths in the prior year, and was nearly three times that of traffic accident deaths during the same period.
+According to the Center for Disease Control (CDC), there have been three distinct waves of opioid overdose deaths.'
+The first wave began in the 1990s with the prescribing of opioids by doctors, and then an increase of these prescriptions since at least 1999.
 The second wave began in 2010 with "rapid increases in overdose deaths involving heroin."
-The third wave began in 2013, "with significant increases in overdose deaths involving synthetic opioids," such as fentanyl.
-In 2021, the Office of the New York State Attorney General announced a settlement in the March 2019 lawsuit against various manufacturers and distributors, resulting in up to $1.6 billion in funds going to counties across the state.(2) County Executives of America, which was a party to numerous lawsuits against opioid manufacturers and distributors, requested that language similar to this legislation be included in the final language of the settlement.
+The third wave began in 2013, "with significant increases in overdose deaths involving' synthetic opioids," such as fentanyl.
+In 2021, the Office of the New York State Attorney General announced a settlement in the March 2019 lawsuit against various manufacturers and distributors, resulting in up to $1.6 billion in funds going to counties across the state.'
+County Executives of America, which was a party to numerous lawsuits against opioid manufacturers and distributors, requested that language similar to this legislation be included in the final language of the settlement.
 While that language was ultimately not included, this legislation seeks to accomplish the same goal of requir- ing that personal use pharmaceutical disposal systems accompany all opioid prescriptions dispensed at pharmacies in New York State.
-LEGISLATIVE HISTORY: 2022: A9103 referred to Health/S7605 referred to Health FISCAL IMPLICATIONS: None.
+LEGISLATIVE HISTORY: 2022: A9103 referred to Health/S7605 referred to Health 2022: S7605 Kennedy - referred to Health FISCAL IMPLICATIONS: None.
 EFFECTIVE DATE: This act shall take effect on the 180th day after it shall have become law.

 Go to top